ronitkunk/mineart/README.md

 # MineArt

 ## Introduction
-Paint images from your computer into your Minecraft: Java Edition world.
+Print images from your computer into your Minecraft: Java Edition world.

 ![MineArt banner](data/banner.png "MineArt Banner")